Garmelon/gedaechtnas/README.md

 ## Todos

 - TODO Fix wide notes adding horizontal scroll bar
-- TODO Make text not selectable by default
 - TODO Fix deleting note not unlinking it (and maybe other child inconsistencies as well)
 - TODO Rename "note not found" to "loading..."